AnotherOneByteTheDust/JSPotify/README.md

 Vinyls that can be played independently.

-They are created using Javascript.
+They were created using Javascript.